codatio/codat-docs/docs/lending/features/bank-statements-overview.md

 ## Supported outputs

-You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **banking** [endpoints of our API](/lending-api#/).
+You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **bank statements** [endpoints of our API](/lending-api#/).

 ## Get started

-Once you have the Lending API enabled, configure your instance to work with our banking feature.
+Once you have the Lending API enabled, configure your instance to work with our bank statements feature.

 #### Configure data sources